confluence/python-textbok/python_notes/Variables_and_Scope.rst

 Type conversion
 ===============

-As we write more programs, we will often find that we need to convert data from one type to another, for example for a string to an integer or from an integer to a floating-point number.
+As we write more programs, we will often find that we need to convert data from one type to another, for example from a string to an integer or from an integer to a floating-point number.
 There are two kinds of type conversions in Python: implicit and explicit conversions.

 Implicit conversion
 -------------------